nolialsea/botcoin/README.md

 ### PvP/PvE events
 Zombies attack, general melee, arena, duels, you can go wild on this one
 Events can be pretty much everything involving several players
-They all have a **triggerChance**, defining how likely they are to happen each second (very low values)
-PvE events have a **difficulty** value that define how much gold can be produced

 For now, only two events, one PvP and one PvE =)
 - [PvE] Army of the dead
 Random PvE event that sends a message in the channel to warn players that, during X minutes, they can use the `kill zombies` command **once** to fight with their pickaxes (only pickaxes damages count, you do not want to fight zombies with bare hands).
-At the end of the event, all players that participated are recompensed with gold, proportional to the total damage they did (totalDamage/nbPlayergold*eventSize gold).
+At the end of the event, all players that participated are recompensed with gold, proportional to the total damage they did (`totalDamage/nbPlayergold` gold).
 - [PvP] Bar fight
 Random PvP event that sends a message in the channel to warn players that, during X minutes, they can use the `bar fight` command **once** to fight with their bare hands.
 At the end of the event, the players that participated and did the most damage is recompensed with gold, proportional to the total damage dealth in the bar fight.
 Level bonuses applies for hand fighting.